Balearic Islands: 20th century

 The islands saw limited fighting in the 1936–1939 Spanish Civil War, with Menorca and Formentera staying loyal to the Republican Spanish Government, while the rest of the Balearic Islands supported the Spanish Nationalists.
-The Republican forces recaptured Ibiza early in the conflict, but were unable to take control of Majorca in the Battle of Majorca in August 1936, an amphibious landing aimed at driving the Nationalists from the island and reclaiming it for the Republic.
+The Republican forces recaptured Ibiza early in the conflict, but were unable to take control of Mallorca in the Battle of Majorca in August 1936, an amphibious landing aimed at driving the Nationalists from the island and reclaiming it for the Republic.
 After the battle, Nationalist forces re-took Ibiza in September 1936.
 Menorca would be occupied by the Nationalists in February 1939 after the Battle of Menorca.